Machine Learning in Plain Language

 ⚠️ Funding Challenge

-As described in the Dutch Digital Decade report (2024), there is a need for more public and private funds to scale successful AI applications, especially in smaller enterprises.
+As described in various Digital Decade reports (2024), there is a need for more public and private funds to scale successful AI applications, especially in smaller enterprises.

-According to McKinsey research on Dutch AI opportunities (2024), modeling suggests that adoption of generative AI can yield substantial efficiency gains.
+According to McKinsey research on AI opportunities (2024), modeling suggests that adoption of generative AI can yield substantial efficiency gains across all markets.

 📊 Methodology Transparency

-Data sources: Eurostat, CBS, IOplus, McKinsey, Statista and official EU Digital Decade reports
+Data sources: Eurostat, McKinsey, Statista and official EU Digital Decade reports

 Analysis basis: Publicly available statistics and research reports from reputable institutions